How you can use this image

 Add or edit a note on this artwork that only you can see.
 You can find notes again by going to the ‘Notes’ section of your account.

 A group of six figures within a narrow, wood panelled room partaking in the ritual of tea drinking.
 Three figures are seated around a small table being waited on by the other three; the left and central seated figures are women, wearing indoor clothing, and the third figure is a man wearing an informal gown, or banyan, and a loose cap on his head in place of his wig.
 Standing to the right of the group and framed by a doorway, behind the seated male figure, is a maid who holds a kettle of hot water; she gazes down at the man swiveled in his chair, resting his arm on its back, and turns to gain her attention.
+Standing to the left of the central seated figure is a servant wearing a wig, who points to the teaspoon he holds for measuring out the tea.

 oil on canvas